S-Temple/637Assignment4/seng637-a4-team_6.md

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

+Software mutation testing is a technique used to evaluate the effectiveness of a software testing suite by intentionally introducing small changes, or "mutations," into the codebase and then checking if the test suite identifies and fails due to these changes.
+This approach offers several advantages.
+Firstly, it provides a concrete measure of the quality of the test suite, identifying specific areas where test coverage is lacking.
+This detailed feedback can guide developers to improve the test suite by adding tests where necessary, leading to more robust software.
+Secondly, mutation testing can help in understanding how changes to the code might impact the software's functionality, encouraging more thoughtful and resilient coding practices.

+However, there are notable disadvantages to mutation testing.
+It is computationally expensive and time-consuming, as it requires running the entire test suite for each generated mutant, which can significantly slow down the development process, especially for large codebases.
+This may not be practical in a continuous integration environment where rapid feedback is essential.
+Additionally, mutation testing can generate a large number of mutants, some of which may be equivalent to the original code in their behavior, leading to false positives that waste developers' time and resources.
+Balancing the insights gained from mutation testing against its resource-intensive nature is a key challenge for teams considering its adoption.

 # Explain your SELENUIM test case design process

 # Explain the use of assertions and checkpoints